majick/entry/README.md

 #### Paste Reports

 Paste reports can be enabled by adding the `report` [log type](#logs).
 With paste reports enabled, you can view reported pastes from the [admin panel](#admin-panel).
 The panel will allow you to view the contents of a report, as well as archive and delete reports.

+#### Metadata Editor

+The admin panel allows admins to edit the metadata values of a paste.
+Note that these values are not the record data (such as the edit data or edit password), but rather the unique metadata properties stored in every paste content.

 ### Customization